thomassutter/drpm/README.md

 ```
 In order to run the multi-task experiment or the clustering experiment, please consult the `README.md` files in their respective experiment folder under `experiments/`.

+## Disclaimer
+The release of the code for the experiment *Partitioning of generative factors* is delayed.
+We work on transforming everything from tensorflow v1 to pytorch.
+Initially, we based our experiments on the ``disentanglement_Lib``, which is written in tensorflow v1.
+To improve the usability of the released code and make everything more future-proof, we rewrite the experiment in pytorch.
+Unnfortunately, this is still work in progress.

 ## Citation
-If you use our model in your own, please cite us using the following citation
+If you use our model in your work, please cite us using the following citation

 ```
 @inproceedings{sutterryser2023drpm,
   title={Differentiable Random Partition Models},